Kinetics20/Data_Science_notes/README.md

----

 # Data Science Exercises

-This repository contains exercises in Data Science using Python and popular libraries such as:
+This repository contains exercises in Data Science using Python and popular libraries.

+### Libraries used:
 - **pandas** – for data manipulation and analysis
 - **numpy** – for numerical computations
 - **matplotlib** – for data visualization